Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 </Tabs>

 :::caution
-You must call the `Luos_Init()` API before any service init to make the library properly work!
+You must call the `Luos_Init()` API before any service initialization to make the library work properly.
 :::

 :::tip
 The actual detection will be performed at `Luos_Loop()` execution.
-So It’s better to call the `Luos_Loop()` first allowing the services to start working as soon as possible.
+So it is better to call the `Luos_Loop()` function first, allowing the services to start working as soon as possible.
 :::

-## 3. Find the button Services ID
+## 3. Find the button service's ID

-Now the button package was add to our project. we must find its ID to send a message to it!
+The button package is now added to your project. we must find its ID to send a message to it.

-1. Create a variable where the ID of button service will be save
+1. Create a variable where the ID of button service will be saved:

 ```c
 /*******************************************************************************